corda/TokenSDKDemo/README.md

 In this demo the account name is assumed to be unique across all nodes.

+### Zookeeper Integration

+Accounts created from the client through the CreateAccountFlow can be recorded in a Zookeeper instance by activating the built-in zookeeper client.
+By default the client is not active.
+The following configuration properties are used to configure the zookeeper client.

+    directory.service=true|false
+    directory.service.url=localhost:2181

+The configuration properties must be recorded in the configuration file diamond-flows-0.1.conf in the cordaps/config directory.

+For each account a znode is created in the /accounts directory on the zookeeper server, with the znode data containing the serialised version of the AccountInfo object.

 ## Build and Execution

 The following steps can be used to build the application, run the nodes and start the RCP client.
 (The script